in-der-kothe/exactly-once-semantics/README.md

 ### Try again
 Run the script with `python3 mass_test.py` and check with `STATS-Endpoint` how much money you earned.

-You should see that now there was too much money transferred.
+You should see that now, there has been transferred too much money.

 ### Investigate by yourself
 - Why does this happen?